heimdall-syno/VS-Handbrake/README.md

 ## Quick Start

+1. Clone the repository inside the root directory of the handbrake docker container.

-1. Create a docker container of the handbrake image with extended volumes
+2. Create a docker container of the handbrake image with extended volumes
 ```
 $ sudo docker run -d \
     --name=Handbrake \